tbaschak/recipes/preserves/fiery-hot-pepper-jelly.md

 Fill the jars by spooning peppers into each jar first to ensure that each jar gets about an equal amount of peppers.
 Then the rest of the jelly can be ladeled or very carefully poured into the jars.

 Sealing the jars happens in the canning process.
 With the water hot, but not boiling yet, place the jars in the canning pot.
 Ensure that water is at least up to the top of the jars, then bring to a boil for 5 minutes.
 Remove from heat and let cool.
 The lids will not spring back up when pressed if they are sealed.
 Jars that aren't sealed should be refrigerated.

-### Variations

-*	For a less fiery jelly, use a less hot pepper.
-*	For a non-fiery jelly use only sweet peppers.